Invoice Reconciliation is the process of matching incoming and outgoing invoices to your bank statements.

 By managing your bank statements and invoices, you’ll be able to better manage who has and has not paid you as well as who you have paid and are yet to pay.

-Some ways to make invoice reconciliation easier are:
+Some ways to make invoice reconciliation easier include:

 1. Use invoicing software

-Software saves you time which as a business owner you probably don’t have a lot of.
+Invoicing software saves you time which as a business owner you probably don’t have a lot of.
+With invoicing software like Bookipi, you can match invoices stored in one central spot, with income and expenses using a cash flow manager.

-If you aren’t using invoice or expense software, you might want to consider using them for future invoices as it will speed up the process.
+If you aren’t using invoicing or expense software, you might want to consider using them for future invoices as it will speed up the process.

 The more organised your admin is, the less time you will need to spend sorting through invoices and transactions when you reconcile your invoices.